evhub/coconut/DOCS.md

 Python:

 _Can't be done without a long series of checks in place of the destructuring assignment statement.
-See the compiled code for the full definition._
+See the compiled code for the Python syntax._

 ### Pattern-Matching Function Definition